rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 Notice that nothing has changed, except that we are wrapping the primitive integer `x` in an `EvenInt`.

-Once we call `even x`, we not only know whether `x` is even or not, we are now also preserving this evidence (knowledge)!
-We can thus pass the evidence to other functions down the chain.
+Once we call `even x`, we not only know whether `x` is even or not, we are now also preserving this evidence (knowledge) in the return type `EvenInt`!
+We can thus pass the evidence to other functions down the chain, which would accept `EventInt`s, instead of plain `Int`s.

 Particularly, back to our example, `bar` would accept an `EvenInt`: